Cycling74/rnbo.unity.audioplugin/docs/GUIDE.md

 The RNBO Unity Audio Plugin provides an API that facilitates integration of your RNBO device with the Unity game engine.
 Alongside the plugin itself, we build a helper object which contains various methods to help you access your device's parameters, presets, buffers, inlets and outlets.

 In this guide, we'll discuss the basics of adding your RNBO device as a plugin in a Unity project and how to use this API to add procedural audio to your game.
+As this integration is in an expiremental state, so is this documentation, and this guide should not be considered an encyclopedic reference, but rather a quick-start with a handful of ways to use this tool.

 ## Getting started